syncfusion-content/blazor-docs/blazor/dashboard-layout/panels/position-sizing-of-panels.md

+---
+layout: post
+title: Position Sizing Of Panels in Blazor Dashboard Layout Component | Syncfusion
+description: Learn about Position Sizing Of Panels in Blazor Dashboard Layout component of Syncfusion, and more details.
+platform: Blazor
+control: Dashboard Layout
+documentation: ug
+---

 # Panels

 Panels are the basic building blocks of the dashboard layout component.
 They act as a container for the data to be visualized or presented.